 Separating the Truth From the Hype

 Many of us love all things Italian, from Edie Falco to Ferraris to olive oil – especially olive oil.
-And the olive oil industry and media spur us on with articles asserting that olive oil is a “good” fat.
+And the olive oil industry and media spur us on with articles asserting that olive oil nutrition is tops, and that olive oil is a “good” fat.

 The problem, though, is that many journalists do not fully dissect the scientific studies they’re reporting on.
 Press releases aren’t questioned.
 Facts get distorted.
 Qualifiers disappear.
 Headlines turn sensational.
 And so does the truth.

 In this article, we’ll respond to the hype about olive oil nutrition to help you better understand what’s true about this so–called “healthy” fat – and what’s not.

 Hype: Olive oil will protect you from a heart attack.

 Yes, foods rich in monounsaturated fats like olive oil may be better than foods full of saturated and trans fats, but just because something is “better” does not mean it is good for you.

 “Better” cigarettes (those with less nicotine and toxic chemicals like benzo(a)pyrenes) still promote lung cancer.
 “Better” monounsaturated fats like olive oil may still lead to diseased arteries.
 When scientists fed a monounsaturated fat–rich diet to monkeys for five years, the monkeys developed extensive atherosclerotic plaques in their coronary arteries.
 (1)

 As monkeys do, humans do.
 Scientists have long known that monkeys eating diets high in fat and cholesterol develop atherosclerosis just as people do.
 What’s more, the blood lipids (blood cholesterol levels) of monkeys respond to different types of fats in much the same way that researchers have observed in people.